alexpeattie/shadow-animation/README.md

 The plugin works in the current versions for Firefox, Safari and Chrome.
 It also works in the platform preview release of Internet Explorer 9.

-Due to a bug in Opera, it doesn't work in this browser.
-A bugreport has been filed.
+Due to a [bug in Opera](http://www.bitstorm.org/jquery/shadow-animation/bugtest.html), it doesn't work in this browser.
+A bug report has been filed.

 Currently, the shadow offset, blur and spread should be defined in pixels, so no ems, percentages etcetera.
 The plugin supports only one shadow.